AdobeDocs/marketo.en/help/marketo/product-docs/administration/additional-integrations/add-munchkin-tracking-code-to-your-website/next-generation-munchkin-tracking-faq.md

 Here are the most important things to know:

-* We are removing the "Is Anonymous" [!DNL Smart List] filter with our Q1 release (already done)
+* We are removing the "Is Anonymous" Smart List filter with our Q1 release (already done)
 * We are increasing the number of web events (Visit Web Page, Clicked Link on Web Page) we can ingest
 * Your [!DNL Munchkin] code will not change, so no updates on your website are required